 Wrinkles are a natural part of the aging process.
 They occur most frequently in areas exposed to the sun, such as the face, neck, back of the hands and forearms.
 Over time, skin gets thinner, drier and less elastic.
 Ultimately, this causes wrinkles - either fine lines or deep furrows.
 In addition to sun exposure, premature aging of the skin is associated with smoking, heredity and skin type (higher incidence among people with fair hair, blue-eyes and light skin).

 Treatment for wrinkles runs the gamut from topical creams and moisturizers to cosmetic procedures.
 The most common medical treatments are:

-- Alpha-hydroxy acids, preparations made from "fruit acids" that produce subtle improvements in the appearance of wrinkles.
+- Alpha-hydroxy acids, are preparations made from "fruit acids" that produce subtle improvements in the appearance of wrinkles.

 - Moisturizers, which temporarily reduce the appearance of wrinkles.

-- Vitamin A Acid, which helps alleviate some of the signs of aging, including mottled pigmentation (e.g., liver spots), roughness and wrinkling.
+- Vitamin A Acid, helps alleviate some of the signs of aging, including mottled pigmentation (e.g., liver spots), roughness and wrinkling.